akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 ### Automatic Passivation

-The entities can be configured to be automatically passivated if they haven't received a message for a while using the `akka.cluster.sharding.passivate-idle-entity-after` setting, or by explicitly setting `ClusterShardingSettings.passivateIdleEntityAfter` to a suitable time to keep the actor alive.
-Note that only messages sent through sharding are counted, so direct messages to the `ActorRef` of the actor or messages that it sends to itself are not counted as activity.
+The entities are automatically passivated if they haven't received a message within the duration configured in `akka.cluster.sharding.passivate-idle-entity-after` or by explicitly setting `ClusterShardingSettings.passivateIdleEntityAfter` to a suitable time to keep the actor alive.
+Note that only messages sent through sharding are counted, so direct messages to the `ActorRef` or messages that the actor sends to itself are not counted in this activity.
-By default automatic passivation is disabled.
+By default passivation is enabled with a five second duration and can be disabled by setting `akka.cluster.sharding.passivate-idle-entity-after = off`.